nginxinc/kubernetes-ingress/examples/ingress-resources/rate-limit/README.md

 # Example

-In this example we deploy the NGINX or NGINX Plus Ingress Controller, a simple web application and then configure load balancing for that application using the Ingress resource with rate-limiting configures via annotaions.
+In this example we deploy NGINX or NGINX Plus Ingress Controller, a simple web application and then configure load balancing for that application using the Ingress resource with rate-limiting configures via annotaions.

 ## Running the Example